kroemerlab/ColocalizR/README.md

 :warning: The latest version of EBImage is mandatory :warning:

 ## Application
-Once all is installed, you can run this line in the console to download and launch the app.
+Once installation is complete, you can run this line in the console to launch the app.
 ```library(ColocalizR);Launcher()```

 For more informations, please refer to the [User Manual](https://github.com/kroemerlab/ColocalizR/blob/master/ColocalizR%20-%20User%20Manual.pdf).